valesken/valesken.github.io/src/posts/post_4.md

 wonderful and made me wish we had a dog of our own.
 It didn't take long for the first problem to arise, though.
 Millie was clearly quite thirsty, but we had no water to give her.
 Eventually, we came to a horse-riding business and got someone there to provide us with some water that we could give to Millie.
 Unfortunately, along the way we ran into another problem; Millie had a strong tendency to chase after cars.
-This might not be a problem if we had a leash, but again, this was not our dog.
+This might not have been a problem if we had a leash, but again, this was not our dog.
 Faced with a busy main road and a dog that might get itself killed at any point, we decided to turn around and not visit Milies.
 It was just going to be too stressful.